The dynamic importance of nodes is poorly predicted by static network features: Theoretical background

 In experiments concerned with measuring causal flows in networks, often ``hard'' causal interventions are used to determine the causal impact of nodes \cite{Zhang2017,Liu2016a,Gates2016,Yan2017}.
 Hard causal interventions are those that (effectively) remove all inputs from a node.
 In contrast, soft interventions, keep the existing causal inputs intact but add an additional causal effect to the dynamics of a variable.
 In general, the larger the added causal effect of the soft intervention, the more this intervention will `overpower' the existing causal effects and hence the more the soft intervention converges to a hard intervention.
 In non-linear dynamical systems the intervention size is crucial, since even small interventions can have large effects, especially in the presence of bifurcations.
 In order to characterize the system without intervention as much as possible, one should thus aim to intervene with a minimal (but still measurable) effect.
 To illustrate this further, consider the system depicted in fig. \ref{fig:methods1} B, where each node is update with eq. \eqref{eq:hastings}.
 The figure shows the effect of intervention size on the observed system dynamics.
 Namely, when a hard intervention is used (bottom) the system magnetizes.
 In contrast, in the non-intervened system, the system magnetizes periodically, i.e. there system dynamics evolve with time periods of magnetization and metastable switches to the other side of the magnetization.
 Contrasting the non-intervened system (top plot) with the bottom plot (hard) intervention, shows how the metastable behavior disappears.
 Soft interventions (middle plot) maintain the meta-stable behavior of the system.

 There will always be a minimal intervention size for which there is a measurable (i.e. non-zero) causal effect (eq. \eqref{eq:causal_impact}), given finite amount of data.
-The minimal intervention size is dependent on the systems structure as well as the dynamics of the system and is difficult to determine \emph{a priori}.
+The causal impact will be maximal for hard interventions.
+As the intervention size is decreased so will causal impact.
+We hypothesize that there exists a lower bound for the soft interventions for which there will be a measurable causal impact.
+This minimal intervention size is dependent on the systems structure as well as the dynamics of the system and is difficult to determine \emph{a priori}.
 Yet it is important to approach this minimum because if the intervention size is too large, then the intervened system dynamics will diverge from the non-intervened system dynamics, losing its representative capacity.
-Therefore, we estimate this minimum numerically, described further in section \ref{sec:orga2e17e9}.
+Therefore, we estimate this minimum numerically, described further in section \ref{sec:org81ef225}.